MacLeod hits 117 as Scotland beat United States

 Aaron Jones' unbeaten 123 from 87 balls helped the USA post 295-8 from their 50 overs after Scotland had won the toss.

-But although MacLeod fell with 30 still needed, steady scoring by his team-mates helped the Scots over the line.
+But, although MacLeod fell with 30 still needed, steady scoring by his team-mates helped the Scots over the line.

 Opener Craig Wallace made 45, while stand-in captain Matthew Cross hit 40, sharing a stand of 96 with MacLeod.